cmirnov/Connected-components/Readme.md

 **Benchmarking**

-* In additional to these two algorithms, serial BFS algorithms was implimented to compare GPU and CPU algorithms efficencies.
+* In additional to these two algorithms, serial BFS algorithms was implemented to compare GPU and CPU algorithms efficencies.

-* All mesurmants were done on syntatic date.
+* All measurements were done on syntactic date.
 The generator may be found in gen.cpp

 * There are 3 different graph topologies:
 	- each node has at least 1 edge (fig. 1)